finntonwentworth/typogenetics/README.md

 the program, --Select-random (-s) and --first-matching (-f) which will have enzymes either randomly choose a starting base to begin on each time, or the first matching element of their starting base preference.

+**Strands with Multiple Genes**

+With no demonstrations of punctuated strands, it is unclear if enzymes produced from a gene act only on the gene they were encoded by, or on the whole strand containing the genes.
+Since AA/pun 'punctuates' a strand and does not separate it into multiple strands, it seems intuitive that an enzyme would bind to any preferred element along the entire strand, not just elements in that enzyme's gene.
+The next enzyme or enzymes would act on the strand following the modifications performed by the previous enzyme, maintaining their binding preference determined from their specific encoding.
+Once all enzymes that were encoded for by the original strand have acted, then the strand is outputted.

+**Behavior of lpy, lpu, rpy, and rpu**

 <figure class="image">

 <div style="text-align: center">